This post may contain affiliate links. If you use them to buy something, I may earn a commission at no extra cost to you.

 Quick comparison: best cafés by vibe, Wi-Fi, and highlights

-| Café | Vibe | Wi-Fi | Highlights |
+| Café | Vibe | Wi-Fi | Best for | One thing to know |

-| Formula B | Refined colonial, upstairs hideaway | House-made cakes, scenic window seats | |
+| Formula B | Refined colonial, upstairs hideaway | A/C break + cakes on the main street | Busy photo spots downstairs; upstairs is calmer. | |

-| Ock Pop Tok Café | Nature-meets-craft | 1 table treehouse seat, free shuttle from sister shop (reserve) | |
+| Ock Pop Tok Café | Nature-meets-craft | Treehouse seat + craft center | Free tuk-tuk shuttle from their in-town boutique (no fixed timetable). | |

-| Saffron Coffee | Serious coffee, calm | Multiple brew methods, social-impact roastery | |
+| Saffron Coffee | Serious coffee, calm | Best beans + multiple brew methods | Closes late afternoon, so it’s a morning/early break spot. | |

-| Tropical Mekong | Riverside tropical lounge | Lie-back seats, closest to the Mekong, sunset spot | |
+| Tropical Mekong | Riverside tropical lounge | Sunset drinks right on the Mekong | Arrive early or reserve for sunset seats. | |

-| Two Little Birds | Homey & healthy | Vegan-friendly smoothie bowls, quiet back street | |
+| Two Little Birds | Homey & healthy | Vegan-friendly smoothie bowls | No A/C, limited/none outlets—great for breakfast, not long laptop sessions. | |

-| Full House Cafe | Pastoral/rice-field | Rustic huts, great stop on the way to Kuang Si Falls |
+| Full House Cafe | Pastoral/rice-field | Kuang Si Falls pairing stop | About 10 km out of town; arrange your own transport. | |

 Carry some cash—many small cafés still prefer cash, and card terminals can be spotty after storms.